 Enamel shaping is only effective in repairing minor imperfections, and it’s often combined with bonding.
 This process involves removing small parts of the enamel or reshaping it.

-If the tooth is badly cracked or chipped, you may need a dental crown or cap to completely cover and stabilize the tooth so you can actually use it.
+If you have a badly chipped or cracked tooth, you may need a dental crown or cap to completely cover and stabilize the tooth so you can actually use it.
 This typically only applies to the larger teeth like molars.

-If one of your teeth is chipped or cracked, you can find a treatment procedure for every level of severity.
+If you have chipped or cracked teeth, you can find a treatment procedure for every level of severity.
 Don’t wait until the problem gets more serious – visit a dentist as soon as possible and ask how your tooth can be fixed.
 No matter what treatment you need, an affordable dental plan should help bring the cost down so you can get it taken care of as soon as possible.